 - Boredom is failure.
 This has become a sort of mantra for me and I have to thank the author and fellow blogger Tim Ferriss for it.
 Whenever you feel bored remember that your time, especially your free time, is limited and precious.
 Think of all the occasions when you wished you only had a bit more time.
 Well, now you have some.
 And it’s not coming back.
 So are you going to use it or lose it?

 - Get your daily dose of self-satisfaction.
-And I don’t mean the kind you usually do under the blankets.
+And I don’t mean the kind you usually get under the blankets.
 I mean getting stuff done — real stuff.
 Ticking off items from a to-do list may not sound relaxing, but it will free up slots in your brain and it will make you feel good afterward.
 Remember how happy I went into my late shift?
 No matter how shitty the day was going to be, I had already completed 3 tasks for the day and nothing could take that proud feeling away.
 Use your free time to get those chores off your mind and feel good about yourself once again.

 Using these 5 simple tricks I’m now getting more stuff done than ever before.
 I’ve also gotten into better shape and found a way to live a happier life.
 And, best of all, I’m handling my time like a Jedi master — even when princess Leia isn’t around.